 The Chromatic Squash Initiative

-Goal: To develop interesting and novel flesh colors (purple, blue, pink, red) in a productive and delicious winter squash, *Cucurbita moschata*.
+Goal: To develop novel and nutritionally enhanced flesh colors (purple, blue, pink, red) in a productive winter squash, Cucurbita moschata, by reactivating dormant antioxidant pathways.

 Methodology & Base Variety